 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined under federal securities laws.
-Forward-looking statements are based on our current expectations of future event and many of these statements can be identified using terminology such as "believes," "expects," "anticipates," "plans," "may," "will," "projects," "continues," "estimates," "potential," "opportunity" and similar expressions.
+Forward-looking statements are based on our current expectations of future events and many of these statements can be identified using terminology such as "believes," "expects," "anticipates," "plans," "may," "will," "projects," "continues," "estimates," "potential," "opportunity" and similar expressions.
 These forward-looking statements may be found in Part II, Item 1A "Risk Factors," Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this Quarterly Report on Form 10-Q.

-Forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from those projected or implied.
-The most significant factors known to us that could materially adversely affect our business, operations, industry, financial position or future financial performance include those discussed in Part II, Item 1A "Risk Factors," as well as those discussed in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this report, as well as other factors which may be identified from time to time in our other filings with the Securities and Exchange Commission ("SEC"), including our most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 14, 2018, or in the documents where such forward-looking statements appear.
+Forward-looking statements are only predictions based on management's current views and assumptions and involve risks and uncertainties, and actual results could differ materially from those projected or implied.
+The most significant factors known to us that could materially adversely affect our business, operations, industry, financial position or future financial performance include those discussed in Part II, Item 1A "Risk Factors," as well as those discussed in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this report, as well as other factors which may be identified from time to time in our other filings with the Securities and Exchange Commission ("SEC"), including our most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2019, or in the documents where such forward-looking statements appear.
 You should carefully consider that information before you make an investment decision.

 You should not place undue reliance on these statements, which speak only as of the date that they were made.
-Our actual results or experience could differ significantly from those anticipated in the forward-looking statements and from historical results, due to the risks and uncertainties described in this Quarterly Report on Form 10-Q for the quarter ended September 30, 2018, and in our Annual Report on Form 10-K for the year ended December 31, 2017, including in "Part I, Item 1A.
+Our actual results or experience could differ significantly from those anticipated in the forward-looking statements and from historical results, due to the risks and uncertainties described in this Quarterly Report on Form 10-Q for the quarter ended March 31, 2019, and in our Annual Report on Form 10-K for the year ended December 31, 2018, including in "Part I, Item 1A.
 Risk Factors," as well as others that we may consider immaterial or do not anticipate at this time.
 These cautionary statements should be considered in connection with any written or oral forward-looking statements that we may make in the future or may file or furnish with the SEC.
 We do not undertake any obligation to release publicly any revisions to these forward-looking statements after completion of the filing of this Quarterly Report on Form 10-Q to reflect later events or circumstances or to reflect the occurrence of unanticipated events.
 All forward-looking statements attributable to us are expressly qualified in their entirety by these cautionary statements.